FabioLeitao/python3-lgpd-crawler/SECURITY.md

 ## Supported Versions

-Any python3 version after 3.13, uv and some dependencies like flask
+Any python3 version after 3.6 (tested on 3.13), uv, pip and some dependencies like flask

 ## Reporting a Vulnerability